yannahlb/ETHBased-Contribution-Manager/README.md

-# ETHBased-Contribution-Manager

-# Project: Function Frontend
+# Ethereum Based Contribution Manager

 This project demonstrates how to create a decentralized application (DApp) that allows users to deposit Ether (ETH) into a smart contract.
 The application enables users to contribute ETH to a contract, track the total contributions, view the last deposit date, and toggle the visibility of the connected wallet address.